 10. Arthur’s Music Store

 Arthur’s Music Store has been a piece of Indy’s history since 1952 and is still owned by the namesake Arthur Family.
 They buy, trade, and sell instruments, including everything from accordions and mandolins to drums and dulcimers.
 And they also repair your broken instruments and electronic music equipment like amplifiers.
-But best of all, they offer one-on-one lessons in a wide variety of instruments, dedicating their years of experience and expertise to help you become the best musician you can be.
+But best of all, they offer one-on-one lessons in a wide variety of instruments, dedicating their years of experience and expertise to help you become the best musician and vocalist you can be.
 With lessons in musician staples like guitar and piano as well as unorthodox instruments like the bagpipes and the autoharp, Arthur’s Music Store has everything you need to get out there and make some music!